spencertipping/tau/doc/rho-constraints.md

 1. Byte-level transcoding: the user types stuff
 2. Small framing: the user mentally interacts with a phrase (like a line of text) and produces edits that modify it
-3. Medium framing: the user mentally interacts with a page and solves for phrase-level changes
+3. Medium framing: the user mentally interacts with a page and solves for phrase-level changes (technical decomposition of a business objective)
 4. Large framing: the user mentally interacts with a human-level objective and solves for modules/pages that realize that objective

 Each of these steps is laden with errors, which means the user's time is split between authoring stuff and fixing the stuff they've authored.
 The "fixing stuff" piece is greatly compounded if they're working collaboratively with someone else because the human-synchronization protocol is just as error-laden as authoring, if not more so due to intrinsic defects like Dunning-Kruger, incomplete rational propagation, and ego.